INTO-CPS-Association/DTaaS/docker/README.md

 No configuration change is needed for a general use case to bring up the LibMS.

-In a specific case, you can change the configuration of the LibMS by editing the file:
+In a specific case,
+you can change the configuration of the LibMS by editing the file:

 - deploy/config/lib.docker

 This is not recommended for a general use.
-It should be done with care, making relevant changes in all other related files, like the compose file being used.
+It should be done with care, making relevant changes in all other related files, and the compose file being used.

 ### Caveat